-In episode 35 of the FamilyPreneur podcast we meet John Lanza!
+In episode 35 of the FamilyPreneur podcast, we meet John Lanza!
 He has been featured in The New York Times, The Wall Street Journal and The LA Times.
 He's is the Chief Mammal of The Money Mammals, teaching kids to “Share, Save, & Spend Smart.”
 I'm excited to explore issues related to money and allowance with the author of the new book for parents, The Art of Allowance: A Short, Practical Guide to Raising Money-Smart, Money-Empowered Kids!
+Parents have often struggled to find the best times to bring things like responsible spending, budgeting, and even applying for credit cards with no credit history up to their kids.
+This book will help them know when and how to go about discussing money with their kids.

 Today's episode is sponsored by my FREE Mini-Course: Figure Out Facebook Live.
 There are 2.1 BILLION Facebook Users – making it the biggest social media platform today.
 Your Clients are on Facebook AND Your Competition is on Facebook, so If you are not engaging with your clients, your competition will!
 You may have heard that the algorithms are changing and Facebook will be showing your Business Page posts even LESS often than they already are… if you want to give your content the best chance of getting seen, then you need to start implementing Facebook LIVE Videos.
 Go to MegBrunson.com/FacebookLive to download the FREE Workbook and access the FREE mini course and Figure out Facebook Live today!